New Words and Phrases That Bug Us

 You can go here to see the rest of the list.
-Sadly my words "Pavlov Dog" and "Love and Giveation" didn't make the list.
+Sadly my words "Pavlov Dog" and "Love and Giveation" didn't make it again this year.

 Don't start a sentence with the phrase, "Well, my therapist says..."
 I also think, "Well, my former cellmate said...", should be avoided too.